KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 ### Buffer device address checking
 The vkGetBufferDeviceAddressEXT routine can be used to get a GPU address that a shader can use to directly address a particular buffer.
-GPU-AV code keeps track of all such addresses, along with the size of the associated buffer, and creates an input buffer listing all such address/size pairs
+GPU-Assisted Validation code keeps track of all such addresses, along with the size of the associated buffer, and creates an input buffer listing all such address/size pairs
 Shader code is instrumented to validate buffer_reference addresses and report any reads or writes that do no fall within the listed address/size regions._

 ## GPU-Assisted Validation Options